jalvesaq/Nvim-R/doc/remote_acess.md

 both Nvim-R and nvimcom only accept TCP connections from the local host, and, R saves temporary files in the `/tmp` directory of the machine where it is running.
-To make the communication between local Vim and remote R possible, the remote R has to know the IP address of local machine, and one remote directory must be mounted locally.
-Here is an example of how to achieve this goal.
+To make the communication between local Vim and remote R possible, the remote R has to know the IP address of the local machine and one remote directory must be mounted locally.
+Below is an example of how to achieve this goal.

   1. Setup the remote machine to accept ssh login from the local machine